 Assets

-Editors can upload different documents and images to be used on their websites.
+Team members can upload different documents and images to be used on their websites.
 These are referred to as assets.

 -